DenverCoder1/minimalistic-wallpaper-collection/README.md

 * If the artist is not properly attributed, feel free to open an issue or pull request for renaming the files to give the author the correct attribution
 * New wallpapers may be suggested by opening a pull request, but as this is a personal wallpaper collection, it is up to my discretion whether or not the wallpaper will be accepted
+* If you are able to find or create higher resoluion versions of the existing wallpapers, feel free to do so and open a PR.
+Images should be at least 1920x1080, the preferrable size is 3840x2160, larger than this is not necessary.
+Note that a resized image is not considered higher resolution, however, an image upscaled using an AI image restoration model can be used if the output is not pixelated or blurry.
-* Issues and pull requests regarding improvements to the site or API are welcome
+* Issues and pull requests regarding improvements to the website or API are welcome